Floppy/floppy.github.io/_posts/2015-07-02-osx-security-theatre.markdown

 - security
 ---

+{:.alert}
+I've now written a followup post to this one.
+See [part 2](/blog/2016/11/10/osx-security-theatre-part-2) for information on my ISP, Tor, and VPN setup.
+For password security and encryption, read on.

 I've always been vaguely dissatisfied with my personal security setup.
 I've been happy it's pretty secure and safe, but the software hasn't been great.
 However, that's changed recently with a few new releases, so I thought it might be worth sharing my setup with the world.
 I'm on OSX, so this is specific to that platform, but most things are open source and cross-platform, so there might be something to learn anyway.
 Also, some of you might tell me how I can improve it even further.

 ## Passwords